 About Creeping Inch Plant

-Creeping Inch Plant is a super popular houseplant 🌿 that needs regular watering to thrive.
-They do best in long-lasting, direct light ☀️ and should be less than 1 foot from a window.
+Creeping Inch Plant is a super popular houseplant 🌿 that is isn’t challenging to grow and needs regular watering to thrive.
+They do best in abundant sunlight ☀ and should be less than 3 feet from a window.

 Creeping Inch Plant likes soil that is well draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.